DImsirovic/cfb_game_prediction/README.md

 ## It's an age-old debate: "Your team beat us this year but if it was _*other year*_, you know we'd win, right?
 This project seeks to end that debate.

-I've collected and cleaned data from the API at [collegefootballdata.com](https://www.collegefootballdata.com/) to train a classification model predicting the winner of a college football game given average season statistics from the CFP era (2015 and after).
+I've collected and cleaned data from the API at [collegefootballdata.com](https://www.collegefootballdata.com/) to train a classification model predicting the winner of a college football game given average season statistics since 2015.
 The model is then deployed to Streamlit so users can select any 2 teams from the time period and prove that their team in year X would *actually* beat their friend's team in year Y.

 ## Overview
 This project is divided into 4 parts: